harshitha1926/E-commerce-Android-Application/README.md

-### Explanation: Building an E-commerce Android App using Kotlin and Firebase
+### An E-commerce Android App using Kotlin and Firebase

 #### **1. Overview**
 The e-commerce Android app was designed to enable users (customers and administrators) to perform various activities such as browsing products, managing product inventory, and securely purchasing items.
 The app was developed using Kotlin as the programming language and Firebase for backend services, offering scalability and real-time functionalities.